eclipse-tractusx/tutorial-resources/icc-irs-challenges/ki-assistent.md

 - Build a basic frontend with:
   - Buttons for "Register Job" and "Get Job Response."
+  - Inputfields for BPN and globalAssetId which are used in the "Register Job" request.
   - JSON data displayed in HTML.

 - Present the result and gather feedback.